AmericanCouncils/fiendish-bundle/README.md

 The group section is deliberately empty; Fiendish will be adding and removing processes in that group dynamically.

+You'll also want to add a corresponding section to your Symfony config file:

+    fiendish:
+        groups:
+            foobar:
+                process_user: "www-data"

+`process_user` is the UNIX user that your daemons will run as.

 ## Writing a Daemon